caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

    that are too small will use the first frame.
 The Image will be black in EXECUTE mode if the Image Calc expression is invalid.
 The visibility of the Image is determined in the usual way if there is a channel specified.
-A multiple-frame Image even with no process variables specified for the Dynamic Attribute does update with some speed.
+A multiple-frame Image updates with some speed even with no process variables specified for the Dynamic Attribute.
    Use the Image Calc expression and the process variables in the Dynamic Attribute to specify when to display each color.

    .. caution: SGA is 20 years old and may be archaic.
 ImageMagick?